lljakll/fantastic-octo-waddle/README.md

 # fantastic-octo-waddle
 CST-227 Assignment Files

-heck the Branches for each Topic's code.
+# Check the Branches for each Topic's code.